Campos Gerais National Park

 Campos Gerais National Park (Parque Nacional dos Campos Gerais) is a national park in the state of Paraná, Brazil.

 Location

 The Campos Gerais National Park has an area of 21,299 ha of Atlantic Forest biome.

 It was created on 23 March 2006, and is administered by the Chico Mendes Institute for Biodiversity Conservation.

 The park lies in the Paraná municipalities of Ponta Grossa, Castro and Carambeí.

 Vegetation includes mixed forest and areas grassland.

 Ball cactus and Sinningia leucotricha are endemic.

 The terrain is rugged, with cliffs, canyons, faults and caves.

 The park holds the main sources of the Tibagi River and the Ribeira de Iguape River.

-The area is home to immense rock formations, which impress with their green prairie field shapes.

 Conservation

 As a National Park the basic objective is the preservation of natural ecosystems of great ecological relevance and scenic beauty, enabling the conduct of scientific research and educational activities, and supporting outdoor recreation ecological tourism.